Saab Sonett: Sonett I

 With a projected top speed of 120 mph, the Sonett I had the prospect of success on the European race circuit, and a production run of 2,000 units was planned for 1957.
-However, race competition rules changed, permitting modified production cars into race classes that Saab had envisioned for its purpose-built Sonett, and the economic and marketing viability of the project faded.
+However, the competition rules changed, permitting modified production cars into the race classes which Saab had envisioned for its purpose-built Sonett, and the economic and marketing viability of the project faded.

-Only six Sonett I vehicles were made between 1955 and early 1957, all RHD.
-The original prototype, known as "No. 1" and built with a manually-crafted glass-reinforced plastic (GRP, or "fiberglass") body, served as the reference model for the other five cars.
-An extremely rare vehicle, only two Sonetts I exist in the United States.
+Only six cars were made between 1955 and early 1957, all right-hand drive units.
+The decision to build the Sonett 1 was reversed by the Saab management in early 1958 who decided to build a performance-oriented variant of the 93 Saloon called the GT 750.
+The original prototype, known as "No. 1" and built with a manually crafted glass-reinforced plastic (GRP, or "fiberglass") body, served as the reference model for the other five cars.
+An extremely rare vehicle, only two cars exist in the United States.
 Chassis number 2 was in the GM Heritage Center Collection but it was sold to Saab Cars North America (SCNA) after GM's 2009 bankruptcy.
 After Saab, too, went bankrupt in 2012, it was sold on to the Saab Heritage Car Museum USA in South Dakota.

-In September 1996, rally driver Erik Carlsson broke the Swedish record for the under–750-cc engine class with a speed of 159.4 km/h in the restored Sonett I original prototype "No. 1".
+In September 1996, rally driver Erik Carlsson broke the Swedish record for the under–750-cc engine class with a speed of 159.4 km/h in the restored Sonett I prototype "No. 1".